thriveweb/cordner/content/posts/2021-11-30-are-you-prepared-for-the-new-director-id-requirements.md

 * A corporate trustee
 * A charity or not-for-profit organisation that is a company or Aboriginal and Torres Strait Islander corporation
 * Registered Australian body (with an ABRN)
-* A foreign company who carrying on business in Australia and is registered with ASIC (regardless of where that individual lives).
+* A foreign company who are carrying on business in Australia and are registered with ASIC (regardless of where that individual lives).

 **When will a director need to apply by?**\
 When you became, or when you intend to become, a director will determine when you need to apply.